What are the materials like?

 The Student Workbook is an optional ancillary.
 The Student Workbook gives students an organized place to take their notes, includes some extra readings of the stories, expanded in the form of dialogs, letters and journal entries.
 Also included are some assignments to practice reading skills and retelling from perspective.

 The Pío Pista reader is another optional ancillary.
 This action-packed and humorous novel traces the adventures of Pío Pista, an international spy who has to find out whether his girlfriend, María, is a double agent.
 He chases María through Puerto Rico, Perú, El Salvador, the Dominican Republic, Uruguay and Argentina, finding out a bit about the culture of each country along the way.
-The stories are written in the David Runyon style of first person narrative and feature dry humor such as in Get Smart.
+The stories are written in the Damon Runyon style of first person narrative and feature dry humor such as in Get Smart.
 A very fun reader that is completely separate from the Charo y Lee stories yet, follows the same vocabulary.
 At over 10,000 words, this novel will last an entire school year.

 Level Two has Charo celebrate her quinceañera in Spain with her uncle Fernando.
 Topics include technology, shopping for clothes, going to a restaurant, cleaning the house, celebrating a party and future plans.
 Vosotros form comes naturally as the uncle addresses Charo y Lee.
 Stories are now written mostly in the past tense with dialog in the present tense.
 New characters are introduced, but watch out for the surprise ending!